+A short but illuminating conversation was reported to us by Peaches' mother.
+It took place in Peaches' family home in Winston-Salem, North Carolina, when news of our sudden marriage in Kingston-upon-Thames, UK, reached Peaches' family in America.
 Peaches' great aunt was heard to say to Peaches' grandmother, whom I had met, 'Has Peaches really married a white man?'
-A brief silence, then 'No, she's married an Englishman'!
+A very brief silence, then 'No, she's married an Englishman'!
 Grandmother's face was apparently dead straight.

-Peaches was granted UK citizenship and still holds dual US/UK citizenship.
-Between 1979 and now she has moved from one achievement to another.
-She has become involved in a galaxy of activities to do with improving the lives of one group or another, of someone or other, and in improving business practice.
-The skinny, unformed young woman I met at that bar in West Africa has emerged into the brightest light, like a tropical butterfly emerging into the sunshine.
+Peaches was granted UK citizenship and thus holds dual US/UK citizenship.
+She has moved from one achievement to another.
+She has become involved in a galaxy of activities to do with improving the lives of one group or another, of someone or other.
+She has become much involved with the world of business and in improving business practice.
+The skinny, unformed young woman I met that day at that bar in West Africa has emerged, like a tropical butterfly, into the brightest sunshine.